jundalisay/mahablist/content/en/economics/maharlika-2050.md

 <!-- This makes it a kind of delayed barter system that is based on morals instead of money, specifically pakikipagkapwa.
 This would make entrepreneurship cheaper since morals (trust, integrity, honesty) are free yet very expensive. -->

-According to [historian Chau Ju Kua](/research/chau-ju-kua/chun-fan-chi), barter was the natural commercial system in Maharlika.
+According to [historian Chau Ju Kua](https://www.superphysics.org/research/chau-ju-kua/chun-fan-chi), barter was the natural commercial system in Maharlika.
 So far, barter is only legal in Sulu through the Mindanao Barter Council.

-{{< q >}}
+{{< q a="Chau Ju Kua" c="12th century Pre-colonial Philippines" >}}
 The native traders will bring those goods to other islands for barter.
 It will take 8-9 months for them to return.
 They then repay the foreign merchants with what they had obtained for the goods.
-<cite>Chau Ju Kua [12th century Pre-colonial Philippines]</cite>
 {{< /q >}}